masabahmad/Path-Planning-Python/README.md

 python3.4 dijk_range_mp.py 1 128 16

-The generated file will have the name range-1-128-16.out

-Remember to create the folder first though.
+The generated file will have the name range-1-128-16.out Remember to create the folder first though.
 You can also run the two test scripts to run the parallelization of your choice.
+Some machines will need to relase Python's memory limit interpreter lock to generate large synthetic graphs.

 Notice
 ======